 For anyone who associates juleps purely with the traditional whiskey-based mint julep, McCall provides a cocktail lesson.
 “Juleps are basically any tall drink poured over crushed ice and based on a spirit, liqueur, wine or fortified wine,” she says.
 “Most often, they are served with mint in the julep cup itself, or a Collins glass if those aren’t available.
 The variations of juleps differ, but over my years in the industry, I’ve seen everything from cognac juleps to grapefruit juleps to even Champagne juleps.”

-If you’re looking to mix it up tomorrow, the recipe for Woodford’s Cherries & Cream Julep can be found below.
+If you’re looking to mix it up this weekend, the recipe for Woodford’s Cherries & Cream Julep can be found below.

 Cherries & Cream Julep

 - 2 oz Woodford Reserve Kentucky Straight Bourbon

 - Half a vanilla bean pod (cut into small segments)

 - Mint sprig, cherry and vanilla bean pod for garnish